mapcode-foundation/mapcode-ada/README.md

 Attribute | Description
 --- | ---
 `Mapcode` | string, mapcode to decode
-`Context` | optional string, (an ISO code such as “NLD”) territory for the scope of the mapcode return value | coordinate (latitude and longitude in degrees), reals exceptions | `Decode_Error`, if the mapcode is invalid or ambiguous in the Context
+`Context` | optional string, (an ISO code such as “NLD” or territory number such as "112") territory for the scope of the mapcode return value | coordinate (latitude and longitude in degrees), reals exceptions | `Decode_Error`, if the mapcode is invalid or ambiguous in the Context